Janet Lee Bouvier: Early life and education

 Janet Norton Lee was born on December 3, 1907, in Manhattan, New York City.
 She was the middle daughter of James T. Lee (1877–1968), a lawyer and real estate developer, and Margaret A. Merritt (1880–1943).
 Although she made differing claims about her genealogy, including that she was “from the Maryland Lees,” both her parents were of Irish Catholic descent.
-She had two sisters: Marion Merritt Lee (1904–1947), who married John J. Ryan Jr. and was subsequently the mother of Mary Cecil, wife of William Amherst Vanderbilt Cecil, and Margaret Winifred Lee (1910–1991), who married Franklin D'Olier.
+She had two sisters: Marion Merritt Lee (1904–1947), who married John J. Ryan Jr. and was subsequently the mother of Mary Cecil, wife of William Amherst Vanderbilt Cecil, and Margaret Winifred Lee (1910–1991), who married Franklin D'Olier, great-uncle of actor Christopher Reeve.

 Janet graduated from Miss Spence's School and attended Sweet Briar and Barnard Colleges.
 She was a member of the Barnard College class of 1929 but records show that she did not graduate.
 She was a three-time winner of the hunter championship at the National Horse Show.